youslam77/KalaData/README.md

 ## How to build from source

-The compiled executable and its files will be placed to `/release` and `/debug` in the root folder relative to the build stage
+The compiled executable and its files will be placed to `/release` and `/debug` in the root directory relative to the build stage

 ### On Windows